How to Get the Most out of Your Workflow Integration

 Exalate

 It also supports Groovy-based scripts for automating complex workflows uni or bi-directionally.
+With Exalate’s AI Assist, you can generate scripts faster by entering a detailed prompt and using the output.

 Its distributed architecture makes it ideal for integrating workflows for MSPs or MSSPs since autonomous control is a defining factor for them.
 You can also avail of an Exalate for SP package that helps you set up an Exalate network so none of your providers or customers feel left out.